JCR83/JCR83/README.md

 - 👋 Hi, I’m @JCR83
-- 👀 I’m interested in learning how to code
+- 👀 I’m interested in learning python
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python from scratch
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...